Trevor Hill (producer)

-Trevor Hill (born 28 October 1925) is a British retired writer, producer and director for the BBC, where his career began in 1942 when he was recruited as the sound effects assistant for It's That Man Again.
+Norman Trevor Hill (28 October 1925 – 29 October 2023) was a British writer, producer and director for the BBC, where his career began in 1942 when he was recruited as the sound effects assistant for It's That Man Again.
 In 1944 he was responsible for broadcasting General Eisenhower's D-Day announcement of the landing of allied troops on Normandy's beaches.
 Later, he worked on Children's Hour and the Round Britain Quiz, recruited Harry Corbett and produced Sooty.

-He retired as assistant head of BBC radio in 1983 but continued working freelance until 1998.
+Hill retired as assistant head of BBC radio in 1983 but continued working freelance until 1998.
 His memoir, Over the Airwaves, was published in 2005.

 Early life and education

-Trevor Hill was born in 1925 in Southampton, Hampshire.
+Norman Trevor Hill was born on 28 October 1925 in Southampton, Hampshire.
 His father worked for H.M.
 Customs and Excise.
-The family moved to Highbury, London, and then settled in Mill Hill, northwest London, where Hill became inspired by his neighbour Syd Walker.
+The family moved to Highbury, London, and then settled in Mill Hill, northwest London, where Hill became inspired by his neighbour, the actor and comedian Syd Walker.
 He attended Haberdashers' Aske's Boys' School.

 Early career

 Hill's career with the BBC began in 1942 when he was recruited as the sound effects assistant for It's That Man Again.
 He was at the time 16 years old, and hired as youth-in-training.
 On 6 June 1944, at the age of 18 years, Hill was responsible for broadcasting General Eisenhower's D-Day announcement of the landing of allied troops on Normandy's beaches, having received the recording the day before.

-He married sergeant Margaret Potter, whom he met in Hamburg when he was posted there with the British Forces Network.
+Hill married Sergeant Margaret Potter, whom he met in Hamburg when he was posted there with the British Forces Network.
 It was there that he also recruited Roger Moore in a minor role in The Adventures of Robin Hood.
 He later gave him a part in the theatre production of The Shop at Sly Corner.
 Following the opening performance at the Garrison Theatre, Hill felt unimpressed with Moore's acting ability and advised that he would be better placed modelling sweaters.
 Both Moore and Hill recalled in later years that during the filming of one of the James Bond movies, Moore relayed a message to Hill stating to "Tell Trevor, I still can't act – but I'm not doing badly".

 At the BBC he wrote, produced and directed, and with his wife, produced Children's Hour.
 Other programmes he produced included Round Britain Quiz, Transatlantic Quiz, and Jackanory.